open office with two people

 What are the key elements under the offence?

-2. Facilitation of the offence by an employee or other person acting on behalf of the organisation - for example aiding the tax evasion by the taxpayer.
+2. Facilitation of the offence by an employee or agent acting on behalf of the organisation - for example aiding the tax evasion by the taxpayer.

-3. The organisation is then automatically guilty of having failed to prevent the facilitation of the tax offence, unless it can demonstrate that reasonable prevention measures were in place.
+3. The organisation is then automatically guilty of having failed to prevent the facilitation of the tax offence.
+The defence applies if the organisation can demonstrate that reasonable prevention measures were in place.

 What prevention measures can organisation put in place?